 Vortex Vanquish 8x26mm Pirri Prism Compact Binoculars

-Vortex Vanquish Compact Binoculars are designed of the sturdy casing, covered with rubber armor and secure diamond pattern grip.
-This Vortex binocular includes a soft carrying case, rain guard, and a convenient neck strap.
-The 8×26 mm lightweight binoculars with a single hinge and center focus wheel ensure easy focus and comfortable utilization.
-The proven reverse Porro prism design and fully multi-coated lenses of the Vortex binoculars provide clear and sharp views.
+They are designed with a sturdy casing, covered with rubber armor, and a secure diamond pattern grip.
+This variant includes a soft carrying case, rain guard, and a convenient neck strap.
+The 8×26 mm is lightweight with a single hinge and center focus wheel ensuring easy focus and comfortable utilization.
+The proven to reverse Porro prism design and fully multi-coated lenses of the Vortex provide clear and sharp views.

 Video review